-The small South Asian nation, Sri Lanka, first competed at the Summer Olympic Games in 1948, and has sent athletes to the highly anticipated event since then save for the 1976 edition of the Games.
+The small South Asian nation of Sri Lanka first competed at the Summer Olympic Games in 1948, and has sent athletes to all Games since then except for the 1976 edition.
 From their first appearance at the Games until 1976, they competed under their former name of Ceylon.

 The Sri Lanka’s National Olympic Committee was established in 1937 and was acknowledged by the International Olympic Committee (IOC) in that the same year.
-The country was assigned the country code CEY which it embraced until 1972.
+The country was assigned the country code CEY until 1972.

-In the recently concluded Rio Olympic Games the nation sent 9 athletes and competed in 6 sports.
-Anuradha Cooray emerged as the best Sri Lankan athlete in the Olympiad as he ended up at 34th place in the men’s marathon event.
+In the Rio Olympic Games the nation sent nine athletes and competed in six sports.
+Anuradha Cooray emerged as the best Sri Lankan athlete in the Olympiad as he ended up at 34th place in the men’s marathon.